 - Paid plans allow a certain number of senders unlimited signature requests per month.
-Plans start at $15 per month.
+Plans start at $15 per month (when paid annually).

-- This DocuSign alternative integrates smoothly with Dropbox, Google, and most other major platforms.
+- This DocuSign alternative integrates smoothly with Dropbox, Google Drive, Microsoft Word, and most other major platforms.

 - The platform is extremely quick to set up and use.